Aliases for DGKB Gene

 External Ids for DGKB Gene

 Diacylglycerol kinases (DGKs) are regulators of the intracellular concentration of the second messenger diacylglycerol (DAG) and thus play a key role in cellular processes.
 Nine mammalian isotypes have been identified, which are encoded by separate genes.
 Mammalian DGK isozymes contain a conserved catalytic (kinase) domain and a cysteine-rich domain (CRD).
 The protein encoded by this gene is a diacylglycerol kinase, beta isotype.
-Two alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Jul 2008]
+Several alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Apr 2017]

 GeneCards Summary for DGKB Gene

-DGKB (Diacylglycerol Kinase, Beta 90kDa) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+DGKB (Diacylglycerol Kinase Beta) is a Protein Coding gene.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Inositol phosphate metabolism (KEGG).
 GO annotations related to this gene include calcium ion binding and diacylglycerol kinase activity.
-An important paralog of this gene is DGKI.
+An important paralog of this gene is DGKG.